UnicycleBloke/yagl/README.md

 - Some of the pseudo-sprites have very simple flat data structures, and are quite simple to read and write.
 Others such as, for example, Action14, are more complicated.
 In such cases there may be additional classes or structures intended to break down the task of reading and writing the data.

+- Aside from strings, one or two other features have non-unique encodings, such as extended bytes.
+There may be cases in which encoded RealSprites have a different format due to being chunked or no chunked.

 ***TODO Much more information...***